lalounirfullstack/UNIR_BackEnd/Actividad_8_BBDD_MongoDB/Finca/notes.md

 + Correct Creation of File Inmueble 1.0 - 10%
 + Correct Creation of File Inmueble inside Routes and jobs that links to app.js 1.0 - 10%
 + Route that returns the Inmuebles in JSON Format 1 - 10%
-+ Correct Creation of URLs to support Posts CRUD ("Post")   2 - 20%
++ Correct Creation of URLs to support Create CRUD ("Post")   2 - 20%
 + Correct Creation of URLs to support PUT CRUD ("Put")   2 - 20%
 + Correct Creation of URLs to support DELETE CRUD ("Delete") 1.5 - 15%
 + Correct Creation of Routes That inform Users of CRUD Actions  1 - 10%